billp72/netcreative1/content/projects/ipadmaster.md

 ## STEPS
 <ul class="li-style">
-<li>Decide if there should be a complete redesign or if fixing the original site is perfered</li>
-<li>Inventory all images and other content to determine what could be reused<br/>
+<li>Inventory all images and other content to determine what could still be used<br/>
+<li>Refactor CSS such that sizes are inherited from a base size using rem and em values</li>
+<li>Remove all hard-coded pixel values for margins from elements so pages will reflow for mobile</li>
+<li>Add and adjust media queries for content on mobile screens as needed</li>
 <li>Make all appropriate metadata and tag changes to new and existing pages for accessibility and SEO</li>
-<li>Estimate time to completion.</li>
 </ul>

 ## OUTCOME